-What is fuel poverty and where to get help ?
+What is fuel poverty and where can you get help

 Fuel poverty is when a household cannot afford to heat their home to a comfortable level.
 This can be because of low income, poor insulation and the cost of energy.